Kratom legality is a question that concerns many.

 In 2017, Ireland also enlisted kratom as a Schedule I illegal drug.

-Kratom also remains a controlled or illegal substance in Latvia, Lithuania, Poland, Romania, Russia, and Sweden.
+Kratom also remains a controlled or illegal substance in Latvia, Lithuania, Poland, Romania, Russia, Sweden, and Turkey.

 Since 2016, kratom has been listed among major drugs in Italy.
 It is illegal to possess, sell, or import it there.

 In Denmark and Finland, kratom is a controlled substance, yet one can purchase it with a valid doctor’s prescription.